Updated August 21, 2023

-This is a small table I created to illustrate how to create a pivot table.
-A larger pivot table to practice on is also included with the practice dataset these values have been taken from and will be used for illustrating how to sort data in a pivot table.
+I created a small table to illustrate how to create a pivot table.
+The practice dataset also includes a larger pivot table for you to work on.
+We have taken these values from it and will use them to illustrate how to sort data in a pivot table.

-Now that we have seen how to create a pivot table, let us get to this article’s main subject, which is sorting data inside a pivot table.
+Now that we have seen how to create a pivot table let us get to this article’s main subject: sorting data inside a pivot table.

 How to Sort Pivot Table Columns in Excel?

-For small tables, sorting data is straightforward; you just need to select the Row Label column if you want to sort the data alphabetically and specify whether you want to sort from A-Z or Z-A.
+For small tables, sorting data is straightforward; you just need to select the Row Label column to sort the data alphabetically and specify whether you want to sort from A-Z or Z-A.

-Or you can click on More Sort Options to get detailed settings in the pop-up window that appears on the screen.
+Or you can click More Sort Options to get detailed settings in the pop-up window on the screen.

 For larger tables, perform the following steps:

-- Click on Data in the Ribbon Menu on the top of the screen.
+- Click on Data in the Ribbon Menu at the top of the screen.

 - Click on Sort, and a pop-up window appears.

 - We can select any of the attributes we want to sort from the table and sort by value, alphabetical order, and many other attributes in the pop-up window.